 Rats also grind their teeth to keep them at the right length.
 Rats’ teeth constantly grow, so it wears them down by clenching and grinding them.

-Likewise, teeth-grinding keeps the biting surface in the correct shape and at an appropriate sharpness.
-The rat will produce various noises during this process, such as clicking and squeaking.
+Likewise, teeth grinding keeps the biting surface in the correct shape and at an appropriate sharpness.
+During this process, the rat produces various noises, such as clicking and squeaking.

 Hissing